opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 - [x] Server URL: `<sonar_server_ip:9000>`

-???+ tip "Tip"
+!!! tip "Tip"

-    Since our SonarQube server is running as a docker container on port `9000` on the same machine as the Jenkins server, use `http://<server_ip_address:9000>`
+    Since our SonarQube server is running as a docker container on port `9000` on the same machine as the Jenkins server, use `http://<server_ip_address:9000>` as the Server URL